 Konstantinos Karavidas, Global Rewards Leader, IKEA Group

 Linn has a PhD in Performance Management from CBS, where she has had a specific focus on design and implementation of innovative Performance Management practices.
-As head of Performance Management in Novo Nordisk Linn had the responsibility for revising the PM process.
-Linn is currently responsible for Performance Management in Nordea.
-At this event Linn will share her reflections and experiences related to performance assessment.
+Linn has, in her previous positions, had the responsibility to revise the performance management process at both Novo Nordisk and Nordea.
+Linn is today working as Senior Organisational Development Partner at Mærsk Drilling.
+At this event, Linn will share her reflections and experiences related to performance assessment.

-Allan Hansen, Professor (MSO) from Department of Operations Management at Copenhagen Business School
+Allan Hansen, Professor from Department of Operations Management at Copenhagen Business School

 Read more about NOCAs theme ‘Compensation and Benefits’ here!